Isterdam/hack-the-crisis/README.md

 ## Team "KLundliga tekniska högskolan" - ShopAlone

-Our contribution to the 2020 hackathons "Hack the Crisis - Sweden" and "#EUvsVirus" amidst the Corona outbreak, to ease the Corona outbreak
+Our contribution to the 2020 hackathons "Hack the Crisis - Sweden" and "#EUvsVirus" amidst the coronavirus pandemic, to ease the coronavirus pandemic

 | Hackathon | Category | Submissions in category | ShopAlone ranking in category |
 |:---------:|:--------:|:-----------------------:|:-----------------------------:|